rizwan-kh/rizwan-kh.github.io/content/posts/k8s-traefik-v2.md

 ```

-Now save the below manifest and deploy it on your cluster with few amendments like replacing proper values for AWS Route53 hosted zone and IAM keys, storageClassName, acme email address, your sub-domain in the initContainer args section
+Now save the below manifest and deploy it on your cluster with a few amendments like replacing proper values for AWS Route53 hosted zone and IAM keys, storageClassName, acme email address, and your sub-domain in the initContainer args section

-:information_source: - you can use Instance profile as well if you don't want to use IAM keys
+:information_source: - you can use the Instance profile/IAM Role as well if you don't want to use IAM keys

 ```
-# create pvc to store the Lets Encrypt cert to persist between Traefik restarts
+# create PVC to store the Lets Encrypt cert to persist between Traefik restarts
 apiVersion: v1
 kind: PersistentVolumeClaim
 metadata: